110th Street station (IRT Lexington Avenue Line): Station layout

 Both platforms have their original trim line, which has "110" tablets on it at regular intervals, and name tablets, which read "110TH STREET" in serif font.

-The artwork at this station is a mosaic entitled Un Sabado en la Ciento Diez (A Saturday on 110th), by Manuel Vega in 1996.
+The artwork at this station is a mosaic entitled Un Sábado en la Ciento Diez (A Saturday on 110th), by Manuel Vega in 1996.

 Exits

 Each platform has one same-level fare control area at the center.
 Each one has a turnstile bank, token booth, and two street stairs.
 The ones on the southbound platform go up to either western corners of Lexington Avenue and 110th Street, while the ones on the northbound platform go up to either eastern corners.
 There are no crossovers or crossunders to allow a free transfer between directions.
 Both platforms used to have second exits at their northern ends to 111th Street.
 The entrance on the northbound platform to the southeastern corner of 111th Street and Lexington Avenue was closed due to safety reasons in 1992 and was subsequently slabbed over.
 The only evidence of this exit is a steel door in the wall.
 The entrance on the northbound platform closed some time before 1992.